gbmhunter/blog/content/electronics/components/power-regulators/switch-mode-power-supplies-smps/buck-converters/_index.md

 Texas Instruments released a series of very small (3.5x3.5x1.8mm) buck converter modules in 2015.
 One of the most impressive features is that this includes the inductor (external capacitors are still required).
 One example is the LMZ20502, which can provide up to 2A of current with an input voltage range of 2.7-5.5V and a output voltage range of 0.8-3.6V.

-{{% img src="photo-of-lmz20502-buck-converter.jpg" width="306" caption="A photo of the LMZ20502 buck converter.
+{{% figure src="photo-of-lmz20502-buck-converter.jpg" width="306" caption="A photo of the LMZ20502 buck converter.
 Image from http://www.digikey.co.nz/product-detail/en/LMZ20502SILT/296-38656-1-ND/." %}}

 Notice how most of the volume on the module is taken up the chip inductor (the big brown thing that dominates most of the image).
 The dimensions of the package are shown in the diagram below.

-{{% img src="microsip-component-package-dimensions.png" width="500" caption="The dimensions of the MicroSIP component package, used by the Texas Instruments 'Nano' buck converters.
+{{% figure src="microsip-component-package-dimensions.png" width="500" caption="The dimensions of the MicroSIP component package, used by the Texas Instruments 'Nano' buck converters.
 Image from http://www.ti.com/lit/ds/symlink/lmz20502.pdf." %}}